pixee/docs/docs/configuring.md

 ### `paths`

-Contains optional preferences for controlling the files and directories that are included in Pixeebot analysis.
+Contains optional preferences for controlling the files and directories that are included in Pixee analysis.

 #### `exclude`

-A set of paths to files or directories to exclude from Pixeebot analysis.
+A set of paths to files or directories to exclude from Pixee analysis.
 Each path is relative to the root of the repository.
 Each path in the set may be a file, directory, or UNIX glob pattern.